AlliMeu/git-essential-training-5988161/example.md

 This is my content.

-This es an extra line.
+This is an extra line.

+And another small change!